-Our survey found that some organisations have opted to transfer risk.
-Nearly one fourth of respondents (23%) said their business has purchased cyber insurance to cover email fraud risks.
+Our survey found that some organizations have opted to transfer risk.
+Nearly a fourth of respondents (23%) said their business has purchased cyber insurance to cover email fraud risks.

 Cyber insurance can help cushion the cost of email fraud.
-But the cyber insurance market is still under prepared.
-In some cases, human error - such as an employee being duped into making a fraudulent wire transfer - may not be covered.
+But the cyber insurance market is still immature.
+In some cases, human error-such as an employee being duped into making a fraudulent wire transfer-may not be covered.